South East England: Schools

-Buckinghamshire, Medway and Kent, and Slough have an almost completely selective education system - not just a few grammar schools as other English areas may have - with secondary modern schools as the alternative.
+Buckinghamshire, Medway and Kent, and Slough have an almost completely selective education system – not just a few grammar schools as other English areas may have – with secondary modern schools as the alternative.
 Kent has 33 grammar schools, Buckinghamshire 13, Medway 6 and Slough 4.
 The other areas are comprehensive.
-In the top thirty schools at A level, it is almost exclusively selective schools; one or two are sixth form colleges.
-However, the results for each county as a whole are not always directly related to the number of grammar schools, as Kent and Medway perform under average at A-level.
-The King's School, Canterbury claims to be oldest in England - 597AD.
-Herschel Grammar School in Slough is the most oversubscribed school in England - 14 people per place, Langley Grammar School in Slough is next with 13 per place, then Burnham Grammar School.
+The top thirty schools at A level are almost exclusively selective schools; one or two are sixth form colleges.
+However, the results for each county as a whole are not always directly related to the number of grammar schools, as Kent and Medway perform below average at A-level.
+The King's School, Canterbury claims to be oldest in England: 597 AD.
+Herschel Grammar School in Slough is the most oversubscribed school in England, with 14 people per place, Langley Grammar School in Slough is next with 13 per place, then Burnham Grammar School.

-508,000 in the region are at state secondary schools - the highest in England, with 101,000 at Kent, the highest in England for a county and completely selective, then 70,000 in Hampshire, 60,000 in Surrey, 45,000 in West Sussex, 36,000 in Oxfordshire, 35,000 in Buckinghamsire.
+508,000 in the region are at state secondary schools (the highest in England) with 101,000 in Kent (the highest in England for a county and completely selective) then 70,000 in Hampshire, 60,000 in Surrey, 45,000 in West Sussex, 36,000 in Oxfordshire, 35,000 in Buckinghamsire.
 The lowest is 6,000 at Bracknell Forest, then Reading with about 6,000.
-Of all regions, the South-East has the greatest percentage that attend a grammar school - 12%; the next highest it the South-West - 6%.
+Of all regions, the South-East has the greatest percentage that attend a grammar school: 12%; the next highest is the South-West with 6%.
 The most-educated people (NQF level 4 or above) in the region live in Elmbridge (51%), then Waverley, and Epsom and Ewell; 33% of people are at this level for the South-East, only second to London at 40%.

-The region has highest number of sixth formers, outside of London, in England; the highest number is in Kent, the highest for England, then Buckinghamshire (also completely selective), then Surrey.
-For state school pupils, there is patchy STEM participation - Hampshire has the most passing STEM subjects in England and in the region, followed by Kent, Surrey and Buckinghamshire.
-For STEM subjects, Portsmouth is lowest by some distance (6 people passed A level Chemistry) - almost the worst in England, and also Southampton gets low STEM subject results.
+The region has the highest number of sixth formers, outside of London, in England; the highest number is in Kent, the highest for England, then Buckinghamshire (also completely selective), then Surrey.
+For state school pupils, there is patchy STEM participation.
+Hampshire has the most passing STEM subjects in England and in the region, followed by Kent, Surrey and Buckinghamshire.
+For STEM subjects, Portsmouth is lowest by some distance (6 people passed A level Chemistry) and is almost the worst in England.
+Southampton also gets low STEM subject results.
 Bracknell Forest gets low STEM results, for its economic prosperity, but does not include private schools.

-For languages, the best is Kent - the county gets the most A level language passes in England, although Hampshire is a close second.
+For languages, the best is Kent: the county achieves the most A-level language passes in England, although Hampshire is a close second.
 Both counties get more German A level passes than the whole of North East England.
 Buckinghamshire and Surrey have high language A-level passes.
 Hampshire gets the most A-level passes in England (27,500), again more than North-East England (25,000).
-Although Hampshire is the best at languages, Portsmouth gets the fewest language passes in the region, and some of the lowest in England, with four French A levels, and has only 500 A level passes in total; next lowest is Slough, Bracknell Forest, and Southampton.
+Although Hampshire is the best at languages, Portsmouth gets the fewest language passes in the region, and some of the lowest in England, with four French A levels, and has only 500 A level passes in total; next lowest are Slough, Bracknell Forest, and Southampton.